© Fraunhofer IAO | Ludmilla Parsyak

 QuantumBW Colloquium

-The new QuantumBW Colloquium starts on the campus of the Fraunhofer Institute Center Stuttgart.
-The aim of the colloquium is to promote scientific exchange on hardware and algorithmic topics in the field of quantum computing, to present the latest developments in this research area and to promote the idea of co-development of quantum solutions.
+The QuantumBW Colloquium on the campus of the Fraunhofer Institute Center Stuttgart aims to promote scientific exchange on hardware and algorithmic topics in the field of quantum computing.
+National and international researchers present the latest developments in this research area, promoting the idea of co-development of quantum solutions.

 A registration for the colloquium is not necessary.
 The language of the event is English.